General INFORMATION

 Head Tightening

-Every banjo player should be able to adjust their head tension much like a percussionist must be able to adjust their drums before preforming.
-Each Pisgah banjo head is tightened to exacting specification however after a month or two break in period, the head may need to be tightened a bit.
-Banjo head tension is a very subjective topic however you generally want a tight head with roughly 1/16″ head deflection at the bridge.
+Every banjo player should be able to adjust their head tension, much like a percussionist must be able to adjust their drums before performing.
+Each Pisgah banjo head is tightened to exacting specification, however after a month or two break in period, the head may need to be tightened.
+PBCO recommends a head tension range between 85 – 93 lbs.
+Banjo head tension is a very subjective topic, however you generally want a tight head with roughly 1/16″ head deflection at the bridge.
 This means if you lay a straight edge across the head, there should be a 1/16″ depression at the bridge with the string tension on.
-If there is more than 1/16″ deflection, the strings may be too low along the fingerboard or not enough volume coming from the instrument.
+If there is more than 1/16″ deflection, the strings may be too low along the fingerboard or you may not get enough volume coming from the instrument.
 A 5/16″ deep well socket banjo adjusting tool is required for tightening.
 Start by tightening each nut a quarter turn all the way around the head.
 You can go clockwise or counter clockwise and it is NOT necessary to tighten opposite nuts.
 Simply make sure there are no loose nuts before playing again.

 String Care

 We use PBCO clawhammer banjo strings on every banjo.
-They are a medium gauge set with a phosphorus bronze wound fourth string.
-Replace your strings every 2-4 months depending on how much you play.
-If the strings show signs of rust, replace right away.
+They are a medium gauge set with a phosphor bronze wound fourth string.
+Replace your strings every 2-4 months, depending on how much you play.
+If the strings show signs of rust, replace right away!
 Also remember to wipe down your strings after every time you play and this will make your strings last much longer.

 Cleaning

-Keep a clean cotton rag in your case and wipe down the strings, neck, and hardware after playing each time.
-If the fingerboard gets dirty, you can remove the dirt with a mild cleaner or rub it with 0000 steel wool.
+Keep a clean cotton rag in your case and wipe down the strings, neck, and hardware each time after playing.
+If the fingerboard gets dirty, you can remove the dirt with a mild cleaner, or rub it with 0000 steel wool.
 For persimmon fingerboards, rub some tung or lemon oil after cleaning.
 Bee Good All Natural Fretboard Oil can also be used.
 A good rule is to do this every time you put new strings on.
-This will keep the fingerboard from drying out and keep it looking like new.
+This will keep the fingerboard from drying out and keep it look new.

 Truss Rod